MikitaHapankou/endless-road-runner/README.md

 └── README.md                # Project documentation
 ```

-## 📜 License
+## License

-This project is open-source, and licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is open source, and licensed under the MIT License, see the [LICENSE](LICENSE) file for details.